 Cachaça has a deep and unique history of wood aging in French Oak and a variety of indigenous woods – 28 in all, far more than any other spirits category – which impart unique flavor notes and cocktail applications and pairings to each.
-Avuá celebrates that history with two offerings.
+Avuá celebrates that history with several offerings.

 Some background information on aging from Mapa de Cachaça: